AlexTsumarov/7pass-php-sdk/README.md

 ## Running the example application

 To demonstrate the functionality of the library, there's an interactive tutorial / guide available.
-Before we get starting setting it up, you need your web application's client.
+Before we get started setting it up, you need your web application's client.
 The client represents the entity which is associated with a service you want to authenticate to.